zoofytech/zoofytech.github.io/leetcode.md

 title: leetcode
 ---
 # leetcode
 Below we will go over some [leetcode](https://leetcode.com/problemset/all/) problems that will help with coding specifically for SRE/DevOps/Platform Engineers.
+We will be using python3 for all the solutions on this page.
+If your coding skills are not the best please just start with all the easy problems then move onto medium once you get enough confidence.

 ## Scripting and Automation